mohitpai/journey-optimizer.en/help/using/personalization/personalization-use-case.md

 * create and design a push notification message, without publishing it.
 Refer to this [section](../messages/get-started-content.md).
 * configure an order event including the order number, status and item name.
 Refer to this [section](../event/about-events.md).
-* create a decision (previously known as ‘offer activity’), refer to this [section](../offers/offer-activities/create-offer-activities.md).
+* create a decision, refer to this [section](../offers/offer-activities/create-offer-activities.md).

 ## Step 1 - Add personalization on profile {#add-perso}